Sieep-Coding/sieep-coding.github.io/src/pages/posts/subscribe-component.md

 ## Why I Built the [Subscribe Component](https://github.com/Sieep-Coding/sieep-coding.github.io)
 A key feature for any modern website is a simple and effective way to capture user subscriptions.
 Whether it's for a blog, newsletter, or just keeping visitors updated, providing an easy-to-use subscription form is a must.

-We recently built a **React Subscribe component** for our website, and in this post, I’ll walk you through why I decided to create it and how it’s a perfect fit for any modern website.
+I recently built a **React Subscribe component** for our website, and in this post,

+I’ll walk you through why I decided to create it and how it’s a perfect fit for any modern website.

 # **Simple and Straightforward**
 When designing the subscription form, simplicity was at the core.
 I wanted something easy to implement with minimal setup, yet still capable of handling user input efficiently.